 3. What is your current skill level and love?

 I know – this sounds like an odd title, especially with the word ‘love’ added into it.

 Well, the purpose of skill assessment is to do an honest assessment of your trading and investment skills as it stands.
-Don’t ever be too proud to admit you don’t know something because you are better off acknowledging this and then going out to learn it than pretend you do and make a big financial mistake after the fact.
+Don’t ever be too proud to admit that you don’t know something because you are better off acknowledging this and then going out to learn it, rather than pretending you do and making a big financial mistake after the fact.

 When I refer to love, I mean love for the markets in which you are interested.

 There are a wide variety of markets out there, but it is best you define your affiliation with one, stick to it and be good at it than trying to tackle all at once.